looking forward to saying goodbye, as a player at least?

-will have a day they can remember, particularly with the Premier League and Champions League trophies being there.
+That’s the main thing that I’m looking forward to, and I hope everyone has a good day.
+I’d like to think everyone will have a day they can remember, particularly with the Premier League and Champions League trophies being there.
 I’ve been part of testimonials before and they’ve all been great occasions – hopefully this won’t be any different.
 Don’t forget, the fans have a great team to celebrate after last season’s achievements as well.
 It’s not only a player, there’s also a great team to pay tribute to.

 And the fans can help a good cause with some of the proceeds going to UNICEF…